javaee/jsftemplating/README.txt

   NOTE: You may want to put the ant bin directory in your path.

+  NOTE: On SuSe10 Linux which has ant rpm packages pre-installed,
+        you may have to use the --noconfig option to pick up the ant jar files under lib/ant when building. e.g.

+        ant --noconfig clean

 That's it!
 The jsftemplating.jar file can be found in your "dist" directory.
 If you encounter build problems, resolve them and try again;
 email dev@jsftemplating.dev.java.net for help.